Xablu/Meetups/01 Starting a Xamarin Project with MvvmCross/assignment/Assignment.md

-# Meetups
+# Xamarin/MvvmCross Guide

-Xamarin/MvvmCross Guide
+This assignment belongs to the "Starting a Xamarin project with MvvmCross meetup"

-Software needed:
+## Software needed:
-Xamarin Studio or Visual Studio
+- Xamarin Studio or Visual Studio
-Xamarin framework
+- Xamarin framework
-Android SDK
+- Android SDK
-Mono
+- Mono
-Java
+- Java
-Xcode
+- Xcode

 Create a new Solution
 - Add a PCL project to the solution called “YourCodeName”.Core